Isurwars/Correlation/README.md

 #### Unix
 ---

-The code was tested with in 18.04, Debian 8.11 and MX Linux 19.3 but it should work on other distros.
+The code was tested with in Ubuntu 18.04, Debian 8.11 and MX Linux 19.3 but it should work on other distros.

 Installing GCC: